Synchrotron Radiation and Free Electron Lasers for Bright X-Rays course

 - Electron motion in an undulator in the presence of a co-propagating radiation beam: pendulum equation, low gain amplification, intensity build-up and saturation in an FEL oscillator, gain and efficiency.

 - Maxwell equations: slowly varying phase and amplitude approximation in 1-D , dimensionless scaling parameters, cubic equation for growth rate, effective energy spread due to electron beam emittance.

 - Klimontovich equation: introduce Klimontovich function and its evolution equation representing electrons’ phase space motion retaining the discreteness of electrons by means of delta functions.

 - Perturbation scheme for coupled Maxwell-Klimontovich equations: The zeroth order for the smooth background and the first order for the EM interaction and the electrons’ discreteness, solution of the first order, linearlized equations via Laplace transformation, start-up from noise, exponential gain, quasi-linear theory for saturation, quantum effects.

 - Generation of harmonics: nonlinear harmonic generation, harmonics in FEL oscillators, high-gain harmonic generation, effects of energy spread.

-- 3-D free electron laser theory: diffraction, electron beam focusing, coupled 3-D Maxwell-Vlasov equation, integration via unperturbed trajectories, small signal regime, Van-Kampen’s normal mode expansion, approximate solution via variational method, eigenvalue equation, dispersion relation with four scaled parameters, gain guiding and transverse coherence.
+- 3-D free electron laser theory: diffraction, electron beam focusing, coupled 3-D Maxwell-Vlasov equations, integration via unperturbed trajectories, small signal regime, Van-Kampen’s normal mode expansion, approximate solution via variational methods, eigenvalue equation, dispersion relation with four scaled parameters, gain guiding and transverse coherence.